-A prospective international student should contact the graduate department to which they wish to apply and ask for the graduate application information packet.
-We recommend that prospective students obtain application information well enough in advance so that the completed application can be submitted nine months before the program’s start date.
-One official copy of all records of any previous schooling (mark sheets, transcripts, diplomas, certificates, etc.) must be submitted as official documents directly from each institution.
+A prospective international student should contact the graduate department to which they wish to apply.
+We recommend that prospective students obtain application information well enough in advance so that the completed application can be submitted well before the program’s start date.
+One official copy of all records of any previous postsecondary schooling (mark sheets, transcripts, diplomas, certificates, etc.) must be submitted as official documents directly from each institution.
 These records must show courses taken and grades earned, and must be translated into English if the original records are in another language.
-If a document is translated, it should be certified as accurate and correct by an appropriate public or school official, or sponsoring agency or government.
+Translations must be done by the issuing institution, a certified translator in the country of study, or by an American Translator’s Association certified translator in the US.
 The original record should be also included.
 The chief academic officer of the university has authority to grant waivers of usual entrance requirements upon recommendation of the Dean of the Graduate School.

 There can be lengthy delays in the time it takes for the visa application to be approved.
 We recommend non-immigrant students apply as far in advance as possible for the student visa.
 More information about the process to obtain a U.S. student visa can be found at: https://travel.state.gov/content/travel/en/us-visas/study/student-visa.html.

 A student who currently attends another institution in the U.S. will need to notify the U.S. government of their school transfer.
 An international student advisor can provide the information about the procedures to transfer a student’s visa sponsorship from one institution to another.